Lindsey Vonn’s mistake opens door for snowboarder Ester Ledecka’s stunning win

 February 17, 2018

-JEONGSEON, South Korea — Thirty-nine gates — one minute, 15 seconds — into Saturday's super-G, the storyline was proceeding exactly as expected.
+JEONGSEON, South Korea — Thirty-nine gates — one minute, 15 seconds — into Saturday, Feb 17's super-G, the storyline was proceeding exactly as expected.

 That story ended with one turn.